Secure Context Evidence Contract

 - Which source packs back each claim?

-- Which channels can publish public, design-partner, trust-center, hosted API, or acquirer evidence?
+- Which channels can publish public, design-partner, trust-center, hosted API, or reviewer evidence?

 - Which controls block an export that contains raw prompts, source code, customer data, secrets, tokens, or unsigned evidence?